wlschnee/selus_transmission/README.md

 Users are able to create accounts and create posts.
 Admins are a class of user able to edit and delete posts by any user.

-#### Planend improvements
-* Integrate a WYSIWYG text editor for rich text editing and image uploading
+Application uses Bootsy for a rich text editing experience.
-* Include Action Mailer routine to allow Admins to authorize new users
-* CSS and appearance improvements
-* Post sort and categorization improvements